 BELL RINGING FOR THE COMMUNITY — CCC staff competed with High Desert State Prison (HDSP), Susanville Fire Department, and Janesville Fire Department in the Battle of the Badges Bell Ringing contest.

-On December 14, all local Law Enforcement staff stood at local stores ringing bells, passing out candy canes, and bringing holiday cheer to all while collecting donations for the Salvation Army Red Kettle Campaign.
+On Dec.
+14, all local law enforcement staff stood at local stores ringing bells, passing out candy canes, and bringing holiday cheer to all while collecting donations for the Salvation Army Red Kettle Campaign.

 This year CCC won the challenge, bringing in a total of $581.
 All proceeds collected for the Red Kettle Campaign will fund the Salvation Army Social Services Program, helping the Lassen County families in need.

-TOYS FOR TOTS — On December 16, CCC Warden Suzanne Peery and Chief Deputy Warden (A) Rob St. Andre presented a donation to Lassen County Toys for Tots.
+On Dec.
+16, CCC Warden Suzanne Peery and Chief Deputy Warden (A) Rob St. Andre presented a donation to Lassen County Toys for Tots.

 The non-profit organization, founded by the United States Marine Corps to provide underprivileged children with gifts for Christmas.
 In Lassen County this year, approximately 700 children received gifts from the Toys for Tots program which is supported by the Lassen County Search and Rescue.